Songs for Joséphine

 S.S.
 Wesley: Ascribe unto the Lord

-Guest soloists James Draper (tenor) and Patrick Owston (bass)
+Guest soloists for Charpentier: James Draper (tenor) and Patrick Owston (bass)